 The economics of precision medicine

-In April 2018, IRGC invited twenty stakeholders representing scientists, insurance and pharmaceutical companies, regulators and patients to discuss issues of cost-effectiveness, affordability, value and innovative payment schemes in precision medicine.
+In April 2018, IRGC invited twenty stakeholders from academia, insurance and pharmaceutical companies, regulation and patient groups to discuss issues of cost-effectiveness, affordability, value and innovative payment schemes in precision medicine.

 Governance of trust in precision medicine